ory/docs/docs/docs/ecosystem/projects.md

 ready the system for more complex scenarios without painful and slow upgrade processes.

-The identity management server **ORY Kratos** enables you to implement login and registration in a secure and straightforward way.
+The identity management server **ORY Kratos** enables you to implement user management, login and registration in a secure and straightforward way.
+Don't rewrite every aspect of identity management yourself.
+ORY Kratos implements all common flows such as login and logout, account activation, mfa/2fa, profile and session management, user facing errors and account recovery methods.
-Instead of re-writing login, logout, activation emails, 2fa, and worrying about GDPR, you spin up a docker image and write a simple UI for it in the language or framework of your choice.
+Just spin up a docker image and write a simple UI for it in the language or framework of your choice.
+Don't worry about GDPR, adress verification or protecting your users data against common and frequently changing attack vectors.
+ORY Kratos applies security standards established by experts (National Institute of Sciences NIST, Internet Engineering Task Force IETF, Microsoft Research, Google Research, Troy Hunt, ..), so you can concentrate on building.
 You have custom requirements for your users experience?
-No problem, you can implement your own custom flows without hassle.
+No problem, implement your own custom flows without hassle.

 **ORY Hydra** enables you to become an OAuth 2.0 and OpenID Connect provider.
 If you're not writing a basic web app but something that has to work on different